PhilipGriffith/AHPy/README.md

 `Compare(name, comparisons, precision=4, random_index='dd', iterations=100, tolerance=0.0001, cr=True)`

-- `name`: *str (required)*, the name of the Compare object
+`name`: *str (required)*, the name of the Compare object
 - This property is used to link a child object to its parent and must be unique

-- `comparisons`: *dict (required)*, the elements and values to be compared, provided in one of two forms:
+`comparisons`: *dict (required)*, the elements and values to be compared, provided in one of two forms:
 1. A dictionary of pairwise comparisons, in which each key is a tuple of two elements and each value is their pairwise comparison value
     - `{('a', 'b'): 3, ('b', 'c'): 2, ('a', 'c'): 5}`
     - **The order of the elements in the key matters: the comparison `('a', 'b'): 3` means "a is moderately more important than b"**
 2. A dictionary of measured values, in which each key is a single element and each value is that element's measured value
     - `{'a': 1.2, 'b': 2.3, 'c': 3.4}`
     - Given this form, AHPy will automatically create a consistent priority vector of normalized values

-- `precision`: *int*, the number of decimal places to take into account when computing both the priority vector and the consistency ratio of the Compare object
+`precision`: *int*, the number of decimal places to take into account when computing both the priority vector and the consistency ratio of the Compare object
 - The default precision value is 4

-- `random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio
+`random_index`: *'dd'* or *'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio
 - 'dd' uses estimates from Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
   - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size
 - 'saaty' uses estimates from Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
 31
   - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size
 - The default random index is 'dd'

-- `iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's priority vector
+`iterations`: *int*, the stopping criterion for the algorithm used to compute the Compare object's priority vector
 - If a priority vector has not been determined after this number of iterations, the algorithm stops and the last principal eigenvector to be computed is assigned as the priority vector
 - The default number of iterations is 100

-- `tolerance`: *float*, the stopping criterion for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons
+`tolerance`: *float*, the stopping criterion for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons
 - The algorithm stops when the difference between the norms of two cycles of coordinates is less than this value
 - The default tolerance value is 0.0001

-- `cr`: *bool*, whether to compute the priority vector's consistency ratio
+`cr`: *bool*, whether to compute the priority vector's consistency ratio
 - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined due to the size of the matrix
 - The default value is True

 The properties used to initialize the Compare class are intended to be accessed directly, along with a few others:

-`Compare.weight` = 1.0
-        self.consistency_ratio = None
-        self.local_weights = None
-        self.global_weights = None
-        self.target_weights = None
+`Compare.weight`: *float*, the global weight of the Compare object within the hierarchy

+`Compare.consistency_ratio`: *float*, the consistency ratio of the Compare object

+`Compare.local_weights`: *dict*, the local weights of the Compare object's elements; each key is an element and each value is that element's computed local weight
+- `{'a': 0.5, 'b': 0.5}`

+`Compare.global_weights`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
+- `{'a': 0.25, 'b': 0.25}`

+`Compare.target_weights`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, the value will be `None`*
+- `{'a': 0.5, 'b': 0.5}`

 ### Compare.add_children()